Who We are and What

 the includes regulatory frameworks, potential risks, global trends, as well as best and worst practices that had been

 adopted or might currently be under discussion.
-Other topics Van IGF gatherings discussed are topics such as the impact of recommendations and other
+Other topics of interests discussed during Van IGF gatherings includes topics such as the impact of recommendations and other

-documents adopted in the previous forums within the Internet governance ecosystem.
+documents adopted in previous forums within the Internet governance ecosystem.

 Key Issues Discussed